Arthur Purchas: Emigration to New Zealand

 In October 1844, Purchas travelled to New Zealand as surgeon on board the ship Slains Castle.
 He arrived in Nelson on 26 January 1845, where he met Bishop Selwyn.
 He travelled to several parts of New Zealand, including Nelson, Wellington, New Plymouth and Auckland, before returning to England.
-On 27 December 1845, he married Olivia Challenor, daughter of Charles Challenor, in Liverpool.
+On 27 December 1845, he married Olivia Challinor, daughter of Charles Challinor, in Liverpool.

 In April 1846 Arthur and Olivia Purchas emigrated to New Zealand, visiting Sydney, Australia on their way.
 They left Sydney for Auckland on 3 October 1846.
 He learnt to speak and write the Māori language fluently and continued work as a doctor and a missionary.
 He was appointed to the Parish of Onehunga (which additionally included Epsom, Remuera, Otahuhu, Waiuku and Manukau districts), inducted vicar of St Peter's Church and ordained deacon on 19 September 1847.

 In 1848, Purchas met and helped introduce future British Prime Minister Robert Gascoyne-Cecil to New Zealand.

 In 1850, Purchas became the first European to discover the Huntly coalfields.

 Purchas was ordained priest on 18 December 1853.

 In 1857, Purchas supervised the first caesarean birth in New Zealand.
 In his medical career, he successfully operated on a number of women suffering abdominal cancer, a dangerous procedure at the time.
 In 1858, he discovered the Drury coalfields.

 Purchas was known for his interest in relations between the British and Māori, seeing education as a priority for the Māori.
 It has been noted that Purchas "played a part in fostering the growth of respect and understanding between Maori and Pakeha".

+Purchas was important to the construction of St Bride's Church in Mauku.
+Purchas was the chairman of a committee for establishing a church at Mauku and was the architect of the church.
+Purchas also designed St Stephen's Church in Tuahiwi and the Selwyn Church in Mangere East.

-In March 1861, Purchas and James Ninnis were granted the first patent in New Zealand history (lodged 10 October 1860).
-It was for a plant fibre dressing process and leaf-stripping machine for their flax mill on the Waitangi Stream at Waiuku.
+In March 1861, Purchas and James Ninnis were granted the first New Zealand patent (lodged 10 October 1860), for a plant fibre dressing process and leaf-stripping machine invention installed at their flax mill on the Waitangi Stream at Waiuku.
 This was accompanied with the enactment of the Purchas and Ninnis Flax Patent Act 1860.
 Purchas was instrumental in the flax industry.
+Frederick Hutton, who owned and operated a flax mill at Churchill on the Waikato River, noted, in an 1870 Auckland Institute lecture on the subject, that Purchas and Ninnis had introduced iron stampers to the process.

 Purchas' interest in science saw him work with geologist and botanist Ferdinand von Hochstetter.
 Together they surveyed the Auckland volcanic field.